 Como data showed that 15% of the target audience visited the burger chain during the promotional period.
 This indicates that the offer was able to attract more customers to the store compared to any other period of time.

-The campaign was also able to generate more revenue for the business.
-Customers who hadn’t purchased an appetizer in the past purchased one in addition to their regular meal, contributing to a 10% increase in the average check size.
+The campaign was also able to boost restaurant sales and revenue for the business.
+Customers who hadn’t purchased an appetizer in the past, purchased one in addition to their regular meal, contributing to a 10% increase in the average check size.

 The type of campaign that proved to be most effective was the 50% offer, which had a 30% higher redemption rate compared with the $5 promo.